maxbundscherer/scala-akka-prime/README.md

 # Scala Akka Prime SpeedUp

-**Simple prime calculator (written in scala, based on akka) to benchmark speedUp on different numbers of workers.**
+**Simple prime calculator (written in scala, based on akka) to benchmark speedUp on different amount of workers.**

 ![](./docImg/logos.png)